Preamble

 Section 1: Executive Board Expectations

-• A. Serve an academic year term.
+• Serve a full academic year term.
+(Fall and Spring semesters)

-• F. Each executive officer shall follow the meeting attendance policy as outlined in Bylaws Article V. Section 5.
+• Each executive officer shall follow the meeting attendance policy as outlined in Bylaws Article V. Section 5.

 Section 2: Officer Responsibilities